RAW's Nanotechnology Science

 These technologies excel at improving processes and reducing energy consumption, yet remain safe for humans and the world we live in.

-These are disruptive technologies that change the technology landscape and how we interact with.
+These are positive disruptive technologies that change the technology landscape and how we interact with it.

 Nanotechnology is defined as the manipulation of individual atoms and molecules which are sized at less than 100 nano-meters.